tanyo777/jest-unit-testing/integration-testing.md

 # Environments

-- Dev Environment
+- Dev Environment (with devDependencies)
   Used by the developers to create new features.
   Tests, Lints and build should pass on the pipeline.

-- Test Environment
+- Test Environment (with devDependencies)
   It's mostly used by the QA'a to test the application end to end.

-- Stage/Staging Environment
+- Stage/Staging Environment (without devDependencies)
   The application is tested and deployed to the stage environment where it can be used for UAT.

-- Production Environment
-  Used by customers.
+- Production Environment (without devDependencies) Used by customers.